humamfauzi/humamfauzi.github.io/_posts/2019-10-05-puppeteer-chrome-en.md

 We can access the [DOM](https://www.w3.org/TR/DOM-Level-2-Core/introduction.html) and get the data such as name and date.
 Since it use nodejs, we can user other nodejs module such as MySQL module so we can store our data in a database.
 Integrate it with AWS Lambda and we have automatic scrapper.

+> When using pupeteer with AWS Lambda, please consider to use it as dedicated function since pupeteer takes much more space because chromium

 Last but not least, it maintained by Google Chrome team so it -- maybe -- won't be abandoned like other similar project.